s-taylor/prusa-mini-skew/README.md

 **Measuring**

-You can test this by printing something square and using a set square to look for any gaps, or measuring corner to corner and comparing the values i.e. with calipers.
+You can test this by printing [something square](https://www.thingiverse.com/thing:4140075) and then either using a set square to check if all 4 corners are square, looking for any visible gaps.
+OR if you have calipers, you can measure corner to corner inside the square (both diagonals) and compare the values.
+If it is perfectly square, the values will be the same.

 **Fixes**